 According to Wikipedia, a “death rattle is a gurgling or rattle-like noise produced shortly before or after death by the accumulation of excessive respiratory secretions in the throat.
 Those who are dying may lose their ability to swallow, resulting in such an accumulation.
 While it is medically established that the death rattle is a strong indication that someone is near death, it can also be produced by other problems that cause interference with the swallowing reflex.
 It is sometimes misinterpreted as the sound of the person choking to death.
 In terminal care, drugs may be used to reduce secretions and minimize this effect.”

-Visit here for more current (2013) research and other information about the death rattle experience.
+Visit here for more research and other information about the death rattle experience, including a recording of actual death rattle sounds.

 It would be interesting to read firsthand information from hospice workers, healthcare staff members, and other caregivers regarding their personal experiences with a patient during a death rattle experience.